 Discount rate.
-The discount rate used to measure the total OPEB liability in 2020 and 2019 was 2.00% and 2.75%, respectively.
+The discount rate used to measure the total OPEB liability in 2021, 2020 and 2019 was 1.84%, 2.00% and 2.75%, respectively.
 The single discount rate was determined by the 20-year municipal bonds rates based on an index of 20-year obligation bonds with an average AA credit rating.
 The contribution policy assumed for this valuation was pay-as-you-go.

-Changes in Net OPEB Liability: The changes in the total OPEB liability for the plan are as follows:
+Changes in Net OPEB Liability: The changes in the total OPEB liability for the plan are as follows (in thousands of dollars):